dastasoft/blog/_posts/nodejs.md

 });
 ```

-Now every request prints this console log first but executes correctly.
+Now every request prints `I'm watching you` first but executes correctly.
 To understand why this happens you first have to learn about middlewares.

 Middleware functions have access to the request and response object and are executed on every execution between a request and a response.
 If you think about the definition you come to the conclusion that the whole Express is made up of middleware functions, not just `app.use`.